Think-iT-Labs/aws-patterns-edc/README.md

 #### Provision the Kubernetes cluster using Terraform

-To deploy the Amazon EKS architecture in your AWS account, we use Terraform.
-Follow the steps below to set up the infrastructure:
+To deploy the Amazon EKS architecture in your AWS account, this pattern uses Terraform to automate the infrastructure setup.
+Follow the step-by-step instructions below to provision the necessary resources.

 The Terraform configuration is organized in the `infrastructure` folder of the repository, which includes two subfolders:

-* `backend`: Contains the configuration for the Terraform state backend using Amazon S3.
+* `backend`: contains the configuration for the [Terraform state](https://developer.hashicorp.com/terraform/language/state) backend using Amazon S3.
-* `eks`: Includes the configuration files for provisioning the EKS cluster.
+* `eks`: includes the configuration files for provisioning the EKS cluster.

 The Terraform configuration for this pattern uses the `eu-central-1` AWS Region by default.
-However, you can change it to your preferred AWS Region.

-To update the AWS Region, modify the `aws_region` variable in both the `backend/terraform.tfvars` and `eks/terraform.tfvars` files.
+However, you can change it to your preferred region by updating the `aws_region` variable in both the `backend/terraform.tfvars` and `eks/terraform.tfvars` files.

-To provision Terraform state backend, run the following commands:
+To provision Terraform state S3 backend, run the following commands:

 ```bash
 cd backend